mynul-islam-madhurjo/Anime-Genre-Classification/README.md

 ## Model Deployment

 The compressed model is deployed to HuggingFace Spaces Gradio App.
-The implementation can be found in `deployment` folder or [here] (https://github.com/mynul-islam-madhurjo/Anime-Genre-Classification/tree/main/Deployment)[Live URL](https://huggingface.co/spaces/mynul-islam-madhurjo/Anime-Genre-Classifier)
+The implementation can be found in `deployment` folder or [here](https://huggingface.co/spaces/mynul-islam-madhurjo/Anime-Genre-Classifier)

 <img src = "Deployment/gradio_app.png" width="800" height="400">